Supercharging Human Innovation

-Whether civilization can survive the 21st Century is an open question.
-As humanity lumbers through the 2000s, the growing challenges of slow economic growth, disadvantageous demographics, and climate change, threaten humanity’s survival.
+Whether or not civilization can survive the 21st Century is an open question.
+As humanity lumbers through the 2000s, the growing challenges of slow economic growth, disadvantageous demographics, and climate change, threaten our survival.

-The key to solving the problems that lie ahead require barreling full force forward in new technology at a pace much faster than we did in the 20th Century.
+The key to solving these problems is innovation.
+We must innovate and develop new technology at a pace much faster than we did in the 20th Century.
 But the creaky political institutions designed to encourage innovation are stuck in the last century.
 The path forward requires a new approach.

 Imperfect, Inefficient Success

 Governments have long sought to incentivize technological progress through public policy.
 These efforts generally fall into two categories: Patents and Direct Investment.
-Both of these approaches are highly imperfect, but nonetheless useful means of encouraging innovation for the benefit of society.
+Both of these approaches are highly imperfect, but nonetheless useful means of encouraging innovation for the societal good.

 A patent is government-granted legal protection, often for 20 years, that gives an inventor the exclusive right to profit off an idea, thus encouraging future innovation in pursuit of this exclusive legal royalty.

-Patents, while certainly useful, often create just as many problems and barriers to innovation as they solve.
+While certainly useful, patents create almost as many problems as they solve.
 They incentivize new ideas and innovation, but then prevent society from fully benefitting from them.
-As an example, monopoly pricing of AZT, a drug used to treat AIDS, prices many people in developing countries out of treatment, leaving millions of children with preventable illness.
+As an example, patent monopoly pricing of AZT, a drug used to treat AIDS, prices many people in developing countries out of treatment, leaving millions of children with preventable illness.

-The societal benefit of opening up the AZT patent would be advantageous to us all, but would also discourage innovation by eliminating the incentive to develop the drug in the first place.
+The societal benefit of opening up the AZT patent would be advantageous to us all, but would also discourage innovation by eliminating the incentive to have developed the drug in the first place.

 Further, patents encourage wasteful R&D as companies attempt to circumvent royalty fees.
 Researchers will often develop similar technology and “patent around” existing patents, creating immense waste in research and development dollars.

-Even then, patents still fail to provide truly sufficient incentive for innovation.
-Even at monopoly pricing, patents do not fully reward researchers for the positive externalities of their ideas, as they are ineffective at completely capturing this surplus.
+All told, patents still fail to provide truly sufficient incentive for innovation.
+Even at monopoly pricing, patents fail to fully reward researchers for the positive externalities of their ideas, as they are ineffective at completely capturing this surplus.
 Indeed, studies suggests that the social return is, on average, around twice the private return.

-Patent Buyouts leverage the power of open-sourcing most patents through government money, but do so by buying the output of research, rather than inefficiently directing money at the input.
+Patent Buyouts leverage the power of open-sourcing most patents through government money, but do so by purchasing the output of research, rather than inefficiently directing money at the input.

-The government too, would also submit a bid.
+In most cases, the government too would submit a bid.
 The government’s bid, however, would take the private value of the patent (as determined by the auction) and add a multiplier to fully incentivize research.
 The data suggests that the social rate of return on R&D is about twice the private rate of return.
 Thus, a multiplier of 2 should roughly account for the positive externalities that the private market cannot effectively absorb.

 By default, the government’s bid would always win the auction.
-The patent holder could choose to sell or to retain the patent.
+The patent holder could elect to sell or to retain the patent.
 If sold to the government, the patent will be placed into the public domain for the benefit of humankind.
 If not sold, the patent may then be subject to an annual IP tax based on a percentage of its auction value.

-Now, to keep private bidders honest and ensure that their bids are genuine, the government will step aside on random auctions, forcing the highest bidder to take on the patent at the price they had bid.
+To keep private bidders honest and ensure that their bids are genuine, the government will step aside on random auctions, forcing the highest bidder to take on the patent at the price they had bid.
 To prevent collusion between bidders, the government might base its bid on the third-highest bid, requiring dishonest parties to bribe three companies rather than two, making collusion much more difficult and dangerous.

 Supercharging the Future

-Using a societal benefit multiplier, we can internalize positive externalities back onto the researchers and innovators themselves.
-This will provide unprecedented incentive to innovators to spend money and take risks developing new pharmaceuticals, transportation technology, energy storage…etc.
+Using a societal benefit multiplier, we can internalize positive externalities back onto the researchers themselves.
+This will provide unprecedented incentive to innovators to spend money and take risks developing new pharmaceuticals, transportation, energy technology…etc.

-At the same time, by release most patents into the public domain, society gets the immediate benefit of the fruits of their work without duplicative and wasteful spending.
-Further, immediate access to cutting edge research will enable follow-on technology to grow and mature more quickly.
+At the same time, by releasing most patents into the public domain, society gets the immediate benefit of the fruits of their work without duplicative and wasteful spending.
+Further, immediate access to cutting-edge research will enable follow-on technology to grow and mature more quickly.

 The challenges that lie ahead are as much political as they are technological.
-If humanity is to be able to overcome the challenges of the 21st Century, then it must first learn to overcome to the political limitations and thinking of the 20th.
+If humanity is to be able to overcome the challenges of the 21st Century, then it must first learn to overcome the thinking of the 20th.